 “It seems to me that Ashcroft controlled them,” Philip said.
 “But he is now dead.”

-“Was he possessed by this Usurper then,” Wardyn asked.
-“Prior to his death?”
+“Was he possessed by this Usurper then?”
+Wardyn asked.

-Scarlet remembered the hollowness of Lance Ashcroft.
-The times when he did not know that she was looking — when he stopped seeming real, stopped seeming human, until he knew she was looking, at which point the mask of life would return to his features.
+She remembered the hollowness of Lance Ashcroft.
+The times when he did not know she was watching—when he stopped seeming real, stopped seeming human, until he became aware of her again and the mask of life returned to his features.
+She had told herself it was brooding.
+She had told herself it was his nature.

 But then Ashcroft had proposed to her.
 Had he done so while controlled by this Usurper?
 Is that why it had never felt true?
-Further, if true, did this mean that the real Lance had remained hidden away in a mind now controlled by an ancient necromancer spirit living within him?
+And if true—if the real Lance had remained hidden away somewhere in a mind commandeered by an ancient spirit—then what had he endured?
+What had been done through him against every faculty he possessed, as the archive put it, while he was still in there?

 “What do you mean?”
 Yselle asked.